In fast-changing rural America, existing tools for protecting wildlife can no longer preserve habitat on a large enough scale.

 - Monarch butterfly.

 - New England cottontail.

-Emerging exchanges are already showing the value of protecting wildlife while maintaining economic opportunity for people who work the land.
+The monarch is in good company.
+Habitat exchanges are already showing the value of protecting wildlife while maintaining economic opportunity for people who work the land.

 Habitat exchange blog posts